Saving and planning for retirement in your 20s, 30s, 40s, 50s and beyond

 Consider life insurance

 For people with dependents, especially young families, life insurance can be a critical part of a well-rounded financial plan.
 Term life insurance can provide your loved ones with a cash benefit2 (typically income-tax-free) in a worst-case scenario.
-They can use it to pay a mortgage, cover college tuition, keep a business running, or simply continue to meet everyday expenses.
+They can use it to pay a mortgage, cover college tuition, keep a business running, or simply continue to help meet everyday expenses.

 Revisit your asset allocation

 Diversifying investments across stocks, bonds, and cash can help you manage risk while maintaining growth potential.
 Being too conservative (e.g., staying in all cash) can be just as risky as being too aggressive, especially when factoring in inflation.
-Use the Allocation & Risk tool to understand the risk in your portfolio.
+Use the Allocation & Risk tool (login required) to understand the risk in your portfolio.
 It may also be important to rebalance your portfolio periodically as the markets or your goals change.

 Streamline accounts

 By the time you've reached this stage in your career, you may have built up multiple 401(k) plan accounts through former employers.
 Keeping your money in one place can make monitoring and allocating your assets much simpler—but consolidation is not right for everyone, so carefully consider your options.
-The E*TRADE from Morgan Stanley Rollover Tool can help you understand your options as you consider what to do.
+The E*TRADE from Morgan Stanley Rollover Tool can help you understand your options as you consider what to do.3

 Make catch-up contributions